******* The Crucial Question (Metrology 2)

 The small fires in the side cells, giving no more than a bit of light, they obviously used human and animal bones for, which are lying around on the floors, no cremations, just skeletal left-overs from those hapless ones who had perished in the chambers over the ages, possibly unknown to those who came after.

 So the chambers were built by people who, from old, jolly well knew what they were doing and who had heard about ‘climate-change’ as ‘ever-impending’ as a matter of upbringing, they knew how to deal with bare existence and preserving continuity, how to deal with life as a condition of continual change on all scales, but without much consciousness of time, as such, possibly.
+Our prison.

-I think they still lived beyond time in a way we have lost, they lived the present as future and were prepared for it, anytime.
+I think they still lived beyond time in a way we have lost, they lived the present as ever open future and were prepared for it, anytime.
 They were truly free, because free in the mind and without oppressive structural hierachies in their communities.
-This was the triumph of the Neolithic revolution that for the first time mankind experienced that together they could improve their condition, that together they could move mountains, so that hauling a 10 ton stone was peanuts, a 180 ton Grande Menhir Brise, a challenge.
+This was the triumph of the Neolithic revolution that for the first time mankind experienced that together they could improve their condition, that together they could move mountains, so that hauling a 10 ton stone was peanuts, a 180 ton Grande Menhir Brisee, a challenge.
 That spirit.

 The ideal cave

-)The Holm is one of the largest chambers of Europe, like a village underground, on a tiny island now, but anyhow on the edge of Europe.
+The Holm of Papay, some 20 x 1.5 x 3m high inside, is one of the largest chambers of Europe, like a village underground, a souk, on a tiny island now, but anyhow on the edge of Europe.
 To bury the dead?
 Which numbers of dead are you going to build such a huge chamber for in that place?
 It makes no sense, really, dear archaeologists, it makes no sense.

-The wider world does not realize that Orkney is much more than Skara Brae, that the archipelago had the highest density of large and spacious refuge chambers anywhere in the European Neolithic.
+The wider world does not realize that Orkney is much more than famous ‘Skara Brae’, that the archipelago had the highest density of large and spacious refuge chambers anywhere in the European Neolithic.
 It also had the highest winds, no doubt, but seldom from the north and it can have remarkable prolonged wind-still spells (Hyper-borea: Beyond the North Winds), it was a very ‘popular’ place, most probably because of the still relatively moderate ocean-climate and perennial seafood and seabird abundance (eggs) compared to northern Scotland where such huge chambers are not found although there was much more arable land.

 Essence of the chambers

 The size of the Orkney chambers and its number are in itself remarkable, but everywhere the largest chambers were the earliest, Guernsey, Barnenez (huge mounds), Evora, Antequera (huge stones), and so in Orkney.
-In Orkney we see this in the relatively thin walls of the early huge chambers (Ramsay, Rowiegar), which only at Midhowe got doubled and then remained that thickness in all later smaller chambers.
-This in itself may reflect the decline of the population in the climate change and increase in severity of the cold, at any rate it originally testifies to large amounts of people.
-Like waves they must have arrived, moving into the Isles at some specific points in Neolithic times, building huge chambers to start with.
+In Orkney we see this in the relatively thin walls of the earliest huge chambers (Ramsay, Rowiegar), which only at Midhowe got doubled and then remained that thickness in all later smaller chambers.
+This in itself may reflect the decline of the population in the climate change and an increase in severity of the cold, at any rate it originally testifies to large amounts of people.
+Like waves they must have arrived, moving into the relatively mild Isles at some specific points in Neolithic times, building huge chambers to start with.

 Open approach

-When you have an open approach to the Megalithic culture and see it as inspired by a cosmic awareness symbolized in a possible worship of the Sun, associated with investigation of the cycles of Nature, when you see everything they did also as utterly practical in nature, then you begin to catch the flavour of the Neolithic.
+When you have an open approach to the Megalithic culture and see it as inspired by a cosmic awareness symbolized in a possible worship of the Sun, associated with investigation of the cycles of Nature, and when you see everything they did also as utterly practical in nature, then you begin to catch the flavour of the Neolithic.

 Then imagine that Birth was central and celebrated, and everything falls into place and a completely different culture emerges.
 A culture of light where was darkness, a culture of birth where was death, a culture where not only rocks but even the dead were alive